The Latest: Short history of Koepka, Spieth in majors

 FARMINGDALE, N.Y.
 (AP) — The Latest on the PGA Championship on Saturday (all times local):

-Brooks Koepka maintained his seven-stroke lead midway through the third round of the PGA Championship.
+Brooks Koepka will take a seven-stroke lead into the final round of the PGA Championship at Bethpage Black.

-The defending champion shot a 1-under 34, with birdies on Nos.
-2 and 5.
-He missed a 30-inch putt on the ninth hole for only his third bogey of the tournament; he had two on Friday.
+After flirting with an even lower score on the front nine, Koepka posted an even-par 70 in the third round on Saturday.
+He was 12 under for the tournament, with 2016 U.S. Open winner Dustin Johnson among those in second place at 5 under.

-Regardless, at 13-under par he was comfortably ahead of Dustin Johnson, who was 2 under for the day and tied with Jazz Janewattananond of Thailand at 6 under.
+Tied with Johnson are Harold Varner III, Luke List and Jazz Janewattananond.